kasparthommen/kasparthommen.github.io/posts/linked-objects.md

 # Elegant construction of objects referring to each other in final fields

-It recently struck me that [Java Lambda Expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) allow me to solve a problem I recently had quite elegantly.
+Recently, it struck me that [Java Lambda Expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) allow me to solve a problem I recently had quite elegantly.

 Let's say you have two classes, `Foo` and `Bar` with the following constraints: